webdriverio/webdriverio/website/blog/2018-12-19-webdriverio-v5-released.md

 <blockquote>"[...]
 I can only describe it as dread when seeing a message from someone online wondering why something hasn't been released while another asks why this bug isn't fixed yet.
 I want to just rush it out and be done with it but I also have a desire to take this seriously."</blockquote>

 Please always be reminded that when you open an issue or ask for a feature that you are basically asking someone to spend his time on something to give you exactly that for free!
 Open source project can only work and survive if everyone participates and helps out with something.
 We are all humans and bugs happen, if you find them, please let us know in a way that we can easily work with the information and quickly fix it.
-It's even better if everyone once in a while takes sometime of his day to contribute back.
+It's even better if everyone once in a while takes some time of his day to contribute back.
 We are maintaining [a list](https://github.com/webdriverio/webdriverio/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+pick%22) of well described issues that anyone can claim and start working on.<br>
 <br>
 Again, this project is not sponsored nor owned by any company.
 It is a collaborative effort of an inclusive community that loves to help each other out.
 Let's continue to stay exactly that!